 Omeath is located on the southwest shore of the Carlingford Lough inlet that is set into Ireland's northeast coastline.
-It offers an anchorage off a small town with a drying slip from which a passenger ferry operates across to Warrenpoint Port at high water.
+It offers an anchorage off a small town with a drying slip from which a small passenger ferry operates across to Warrenpoint Port at high water.

 Omeath is a good anchorage for shallow draft vessels.
-Like most locations in Carlingford Lough it is exposed to southeasterly conditions where the opposite Warrenpoint would be a better option.
+Like most locations in Carlingford Lough, it is exposed to southeasterly conditions where the opposite Warrenpoint would be a better option.
 The entire inlet is also subject to heavy squalls descending from the hills in northwest winds.
 The area may be accessed via Warrenpoint Port’s illuminated deep water shipping channel that runs the entire length of the lough.
 Careful navigation is generally required for this location owing to exceptional currents in the lower lough and at the entrance.

 Keyfacts for Omeath